 1854(10th of Tishrei, 5615): Yom Kippur

-1856: It was reported today that “The Hebrew New Year’s Festival ended yesterday and the shops and stores of Jews re-opened today.
+1856: The New York Times reported that “The Hebrew New Year’s Festival ended yesterday and the shops and stores of Jews re-opened today.
 The ‘Reformed Jews’ do not carefully observe the occasion.”

 1862: The Board of Alderman in NYC referred to the Committee on Sewers a petition on behalf of the Hebrew Benevolent Society to build a drain on 77th street between 4th and 5th Avenue.

-1864: "Prussia and Her Poles" published today described the trial of several Polish gentlemen from the Grand Duchy of Posen who have been charged with treason betrayed a strange admission about Germany's treatment of her Jews over the centuries.
+1864: An article published today entitled "Prussia and Her Poles" which described the trial of several Polish gentlemen from the Grand Duchy of Posen who have been charged with treason betrayed a strange admission about Germany's treatment of her Jews over the centuries.
 Dr. Gueist, the defense attorney demanded of the court, "Where are the facts?"
 And if there are no facts, then are these men being prosecuted for their thoughts and sentiments -- a mode of proceeding which would carry us back to the trials of the Jews in the dark ages."
 How strange to hear a German lawyer admit that the Jews had in fact been convicted of crimes when they were guilty of nothing else but being Jewish.

 1866(23rd of Tishrei, 5627): Simchat Torah